-- 1. All applicants must give evidence of a definite born-again experience. - 2.
-Those who have not yet been baptized in the Holy Spirit are encouraged to seek it. - 3.
-The applicant must be in moderately good health.
-A physician's examination may be requested. - 4.
-The applicant should embody a life of holiness and have a teachable spirit. - 5.
-It is recommended that each student should have satisfactorily completed high school or its equivalent (a transcript is required).
+- All applicants must give evidence of a definite born-again experience. - Those who have not yet been baptized in the Holy Spirit are encouraged to seek it. - The applicant must be in moderately good health.
+A physician's examination may be requested. - The applicant should embody a life of holiness and have a teachable spirit. - It is recommended that each student should have satisfactorily completed high school or its equivalent (a transcript is required).
 If the applicant is not a high school graduate, a G.E.D. certificate is acceptable.
-(The Admissions Office has the right to waive these requirements at their discretion.) - 6.
-Students who do not have a high school diploma or G.E.D. will be able to enroll for only one semester under provisional status and only as a part-time student.
-The student will be granted a semester to complete his or her G.E.D. before being allowed to re-enroll. - 7.
-American College Test (ACT) or Scholastic Aptitude Test (SAT) scores must have been taken within the last five years.
-The minimum score required for the ACT is a composite of 19 or a combined SAT score of 1350 (Critical reading+ math + writing) is required. - 8.
-CMC can offer Duel Credit under the following conditions: - a.
-The student must be a Junior or Senior in High School with at least a 2.5 GPA. - b.
-The student must apply for enrollment at CMC with all pertinent recommendations. - c.
-The student can take a maximum of 12 hours total with a limit of 6 hours per semester. - d.
-The student must only take courses offered for first year CMC students including, COL 1112 College Life and Development. - e.
-The student must qualify academically to continue studies at CMC.
+(The Admissions Office has the right to waive these requirements at their discretion.) - Students who do not have a high school diploma or G.E.D. will be able to enroll for only one semester under provisional status and only as a part-time student.
+The student will be granted a semester to complete his or her G.E.D. before being allowed to re-enroll. - American College Test (ACT) or Scholastic Aptitude Test (SAT) scores must have been taken within the last five years.
+The minimum score required for the ACT is a composite of 19 or a combined SAT score of 1350 (Critical reading+ math + writing) is required.